eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 # Organization {#organization}

-How are objects organized?
+How are pages organized?

 ## Singleton Folder {#singleton-folder}

-All objects in the wiki exist in a single set or ordered list.
+All pages in the wiki exist in a single set or ordered list.

 **Examples:** [The Archive], [Cardfile].